bryan-wu/ZombieBattleUnity/README.md

 * Unzip it
 * May need to change the setting in system preference, security & privacy, allow app downloaded from: check "anywhere" so that Mac won'r prevent you from running our game
 * Double clicks to open the upzipped file.
-  1. make sure to check the Windowed option so that you can close the game window.
+  1. Make sure to check the Windowed option so that you can close the game window.
-  2. can keep the default screen resolution but some parts of the battle ground will be cut off depending on different kinds of Mac (can also try 720 * 480 resolution if that's an option).
+  2. Can keep the default screen resolution but some parts of the battle ground will be cut off depending on different kinds of Mac (can also try 720 * 480 resolution if that's an option).
 That's something we need to fix later (mentioned below).
-  3. click play
+  3. Click play
 * Play the game according to the instructions under number 4
 * Exit by closing the window
 ## 2. Include any necessary details about where to store data files too.